ishaan-dwivedi/ICE_Table_Solver/DEVELOPMENT.md

 # Development
 ---
+---
+- **4/27/20** Tried creating a struct to better handle input from ImGui.
+Did not work well, decided to focus on the actual solving and be able to solve an Ice Table problem.
+---
 - **4/23/20** Able to use the ImGui cinder block, but the InputText method is not taking in and storing input.